-Harry built his model on certain classical physics assumptions:
+Harry built his model based on certain classical physics assumptions:

-• Gas molecules are modeled as spherical "billiard balls" -- in particular, as symmetric and uniform with no vibrational axes

-• Collisions are "elastic" -- that is, when particles collide with the sides of the box or with other gas molecules, no energy is lost in the collision, all the energy is preserved as kinetic energy of the moving molecules.

-• Points of collision between molecules are determined stochastically.
-It is reasonable to model the points of collision contact between particles as randomly selected from the surface of the balls.
+- Gas molecules are modeled as spherical "billiard balls" in particular, as symmetric and uniform with no vibrational axes. - Collisions are "elastic" that is, when particles collide with the sides of the box or with other gas molecules, no energy is lost in the collision, all the energy is diverted back into the kinetic energy of the moving molecules. - Points of collision between molecules are determined stochastically.
+Because it can be hard to calculate the exact collision points of many spherical particles, it is reasonable to model the points of collision contact between particles as randomly selected from the surface of the balls.9

 Harry's model displays a box with a specified number of gas particles randomly distributed inside it.
-The user can set various parameters for the particles: mass, speed, direction.
-The user can then perform "experiments" with the particles.
+The user can set various parameters for the particles such as: Mass, speed, number.
+The user can then perform "experiments" with the particles and observe the results in the graphics window, or in dynamic plots or in the numeric "monitors" (such as "avg-speed" in Figure 2).